 *Note: Conflicts with a game must be communicated with the director in advance.

 Do I need to be enrolled in a band class to participate in Pep Band?

 Yes.
-All students must be enrolled in Concert Band, Wind Ensemble, or Percussion Ensemble class.
+All students must be enrolled in Concert Band, Advanced Band, Wind Ensemble, or one of the Percussion Ensemble classes.

 How much time is involved with the Band?

 This is one of the major concerns of incoming students.
 We highly recommend that you do not get discouraged because you think it may take too much time.
 Each year the best academic students and athletes from A.C.
 Davis participate in one or more bands.
 These students find that not only are they able to pursue multiple activities, but that the time commitment causes them to organize their time more effectively.

 Some students are also concerned that by being so busy they will not be able to have the true “high school experience.”
 However, it is important to remember that high school is an active and not passive experience.
 In order to get the most out of that experience, you need to be involved in as much as possible.
 Unlike movies and TV, great reward (and memories) do not come without sacrifice.
 I have found students are able to achieve whatever they put their mind to which in turn helps them develop the skills that are necessary to be successful after high school.

 Marching Band rehearsals are twice a week outside of school, Tuesday and Thursday, during the Fall semester in addition to one half-hour sectional per week.
 Rehearsals are held in the evening following classes, and last approximately 3 hours.
 Dress Rehearsals will be held Fridays before competitions when there is not a football game.
 Game Day Fridays are very busy but rewarding days, with an after school rehearsal.